Release readiness is the answer to a deceptively simple question: is this release ready for customers?

 Readiness work becomes useful when it ends in a decision.
 A dashboard full of signals still leaves teams asking what to do next.

-A release readiness verdict should explain whether to ship, hold, or review.
+A release call should explain whether to ship, hold, or review.
 It should also explain why and identify the evidence that would change the answer.

 Why this matters more with AI-generated code

-Release readiness gives teams a way to move quickly without pretending that faster code generation automatically means safer release decisions.
+Release readiness gives teams a way to keep the speed without pretending that faster code generation automatically means safer releases.

 Key takeaways

-• The strongest output is a verdict plus the reasons and evidence that would change it.
+- The strongest output is a call plus the reasons and evidence that would change it.